Mlaiel/iacherie/docker/collaboration/README.md

 ## Overview

-The Collaboration Services module provides enterprise-grade AI-powered collaboration matching and project orchestration capabilities for the Ainflue platform.
+The Collaboration Services module provides enterprise-grade AI-powered collaboration matching and project orchestration capabilities for the IA Chérie platform.
 This module enables creators to discover, connect, and collaborate through intelligent matching algorithms and automated workflow management.

 ## Architecture